 The Geological Museum of Naxos was initially supposed to be in the local school when established in 1964, but the construction process was interrupted in 1967.

 Construction was taken up again in 1987 under the initiative of Manolis Glezos.

 We offer the best prices and our service is rated Rent your car with us

 The museum exhibits a vibrant and vast collection of over 2000 stones, minerals, and fossils found on the island through various excavations.

 An extensive part of the personal collection of Manolis Glezos is available, too.

 The entire collection is called the Petros Protopapadakis Geological Collection.

 The collection of rocks and stones is not limited to those only found in Greece but extends to other parts of the world as well.
-One can see obsidian blades from Milos, pumice from Santorini, volcanic minerals from Mount Vesuvius and Mount Etna, bauxite and cyanide from Brazil and also mineral rock from meteorites.
+One can see obsidian blades from Milos, pumice from Santorini, volcanic minerals from Mount Vesuvius and Mount Etna, bauxite and cyanide from Brazil, and mineral rock from meteorites!
 In the last exhibition hall of the museum, you will come across a machine that sends out ultraviolet rays that allow you to see the various colorations of the rocks that are otherwise invisible to the naked eye.